Dharshinir004/vr-app/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.

-Note: Replace `REPLACE_WITH_PROJECT_ID` with your actual Lovable project ID before deploying.
+Run `npm run build` to create a production build in the `dist` folder.
+Deploy the contents of the `dist` folder to any static hosting service (e.g., Netlify, Vercel, GitHub Pages).
 Access the VR entry at `/vr-entry.html` after deployment.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain?

-Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+Yes, most hosting platforms support custom domains.
+Check your hosting provider's documentation for setup instructions.